This website uses cookies. By continuing to browse, you agree to our Privacy Policy.

 You originally ran kubectl get pods

-to identify the pod that was exhibiting the CrashLoopBackOff
+to identify the Kubernetes pod that was exhibiting the CrashLoopBackOff

 error.
 You can run the following command to get the last ten log lines from the pod: